 The automated additive process leverages the true anisotropic properties of a continuous fiber by discretely printing in the direction of the load conditions.
 CF3D® provides breakthroughs in cost-effective composites manufacturing and reveals many new advantages to 3D printing with high-performance materials.

-Continuous Composites owns some of the earliest granted patents on printing with continuous fibers and is an established innovation leader in the AM industry and composites.
+Continuous Composites owns the earliest granted patents on printing with continuous fibers and is an established innovation leader in the AM industry and composites.